Manuscript Preparation

 Types of papers

-Italus Hortus publishes the most recent research results dealing with all aspects of horticulture.
-These include a broad range of topics, such as breeding of horticultural plant species, physiology and biochemistry of horticultural crops, propagation and nursery technologies, orchard and vineyard management, multi-functionality of horticultural systems, production techniques, quality of horticultural products, post-harvest management of fruit and vegetables.
-Papers in related topics (plant pathology, crop protection, engineering, crop processing, etc.) are considered only if they contain information of direct significance to horticulture.
-The manuscripts can be freely submitted or invited and they will undergo a single-blind peer review process.
-Manuscripts that do not comply with the instructions for authors cannot begin the review process.
+Italus Hortus publishes the latest research results covering all aspects of horticulture.
+These encompass a wide array of subjects, including the breeding of horticultural plant species, the physiology and biochemistry of horticultural crops, propagation and nursery technologies, orchard and vineyard management, the multi-functionality of horticultural systems, production techniques, the quality of horticultural products, and post-harvest management of fruits and vegetables.
+Papers on related topics, such as plant pathology, crop protection, engineering, and crop processing, are considered only if they contain information directly relevant to horticulture.
+Manuscripts will undergo a single-blind peer review process.
+Manuscripts that do not adhere to the author guidelines will not proceed to the review process.

 • Reviews

-Original research papers should include the results of original research.
-These data should not be previously published or submitted successively elsewhere.
+Original research papers should present the outcomes of original research.
+The data should not have been previously published or submitted elsewhere.

-Review articles should critically analyze the literature about subjects of active current relevance to the horticultural sciences.
+Review articles should provide a critical analysis of the literature concerning subjects of current relevance to the horticultural sciences.

-Brief research reports should present original research and/or preliminary findings formatted in a concise way.
-As the full paper, it should include references to the literature and the experimental methodologies employed, and should be composed by not more than 4000 words.
+Brief research reports should present original research and/or preliminary findings in a concise format.
+Similar to full papers, they should include references to the literature and the experimental methodologies employed.
+These reports should not exceed 4000 words.

 Manuscript preparation

-The manuscript must be prepared using this template already formatted for the full original paper type (note that each section has a corresponding style, that can be found in the ‘Styles’ menu of Word).
-For the preparation of review papers or of other article types, please contact our Editorial Office at info@italushortus.it.
+The manuscript must be prepared using this template that is already formatted for the full original paper type.
+Each section has a corresponding style, which can be found in the 'Styles' menu of Word.
+For the preparation of review papers or other article types, please contact our Editorial Office at info@italushortus.it.

 Language

 All contributions should be written in English.
-Authors who are non-native English speakers are encouraged to have the language of their manuscripts professionally edited before submission.
+Non-native English-speaking authors are encouraged to have their manuscripts professionally edited for language before submission.

 Manuscript size

-Article size should be around 2,000-4,000 for brief research report, around 6,000-8,000 words for original research papers, and around 8,000 words for the review papers (excluded the “References” section) and should be divided into sections (see template for details).
+The length of articles should not exceed 4,000 words for brief research reports, and should be around 6,000-8,000 words for original research papers, and approximately 8,000 words for review papers (excluding the "References" section).

 Units